-My name is Ashley Jacobson and I have spent more than a decade devoted to disability advocacy.
-During my undergraduate years, an immediate family member of mine endured a serious car accident which left her facing ongoing rehabilitation for a severe Traumatic Brain Injury (TBI).
-Her rehabilitation process opened my mind to a world of systemic challenges people with disabilities face on a daily basis.
+My name is Ashley Jacobson and I have spent more than a decade devoted to disability advocacy as a professional and a proud disabled woman living with autoimmune disease.
 I graduated in Undergraduate Studies with Specialties in Special Education, Psychology, and Political Science from Western Michigan University and then received my Master’s degree from Michigan State University’s Rehabilitation Counseling program (ranked #1 in the nation).
 Rehabilitation Counseling is a field which empowers people with disabilities through counseling and training to live their most independent and fulfilling lives vocationally, personally, and otherwise.
 During my graduate studies, I worked as the Program Coordinator for the Building Opportunities for Networking and Discovery (BOND) program for college students on the autism spectrum attending Michigan State University, through MSU’s Resource Center for Persons with Disabilities.
 After graduating with my Master’s degree, I passed the national Certified Rehabilitation Counselor (CRC) exam and spent time counseling youth and adults with disabilities for a non-profit organization in Michigan.

 I quickly realized that there was more I could do to advance the interests of the disability community.
 Without violating confidentiality, I can attest to the misconceptions, barriers, and problematic vulnerabilities that create an inaccessible justice system.
 I saw clients reach out to police, attorneys, and others in the community for help, only to be misunderstood.
 I saw too many of my clients with disabilities dealing with legal troubles based on a lack of accessibility to the right resources.